 Although insurtechs bring innovation, efficiency, and convenience to the insurance market, they are not exempt from the critical need to address financial crime risks and regulatory requirements.
 Customers expect an efficient, automated experience from online-first organizations like insurtechs, which means […]

-The first Financial Action Task Force (FATF) plenary under the two-year Singapore Presidency of T. Raja Kumar took place in Paris on October 25-27, 2023.
+The fourth Financial Action Task Force (FATF) plenary under the two-year Singapore Presidency of T. Raja Kumar took place at the FATF headquarters in Paris on October 25-27, 2023.
 We’ve summarized the key developments – read on or click below […]

 The US real estate sector is one of the largest in the world, with an estimated value of $113.6 trillion in 2023.
 As such, its unsurprising that US authorities have expressed concerns about the role of illicit finance in high-end […]

 Over the last decade, US authorities have expressed concerns about the role played by illicit finance in high-end residential purchases.
 International bodies such as the Financial Action Task Force (FATF) have also expressed concern.
 In particular, FATF highlighted real estate agents’ lack of regulatory coverage in the Bank Secrecy Act (BSA), the country’s main AML/CFT legislation.

 Credit unions’ operations put them in a similar financial crime risk category as banks.
 It is therefore of utmost importance that these firms fully understand their risks and associated obligations for anti-money laundering and counter-terrorist financing (AML/CFT) under federal law. […]

 Learn more by downloading your copy of the Guide to Anti-Money Laundering for US Broker Dealers